kevinzhuang01/project_leaders_2025/_profiles/paulhovland.md

   This project will investigate whether lossy compression techniques based on machine learning can be used to compress this data and reduce memory requirements while maintaining suitable levels of accuracy in the derivative computations.
+desired: Basic understanding of derivatives (first semester calculus) Programming in python or a related language Interest in machine learning
+email: hovland@mcs.anl.gov
 ---

 ## Additional Information